jawardell/ubiquitous-broccoli/README.md

 Skewed top corridor numbers lie within a structure called a skewed-top corridor.
-There is currently not a closed-form formula for skewed top corridor numbers.
+The sequences that have been spotted in these corridors haven't been documented by anyone else as far as we can tell and there is currently not a closed-form formula for skewed top corridor numbers.
 The study of STCs falls within the realm of enumerative combinatorics and lattice path counting.